 Another custom is alevromoutzouromata.
 At Galaxidi fires are lit almost every night and the local carnival events culminate in the festivities of Clean Monday.
 After the end of the float parade, people have lunch together at home or in the countryside.
 Then, they go to the marketplace where they carry ashes and flour in bags and throw them not only at each other but also at unsuspecting passers-by.
 The coast is transformed into a battlefield very quickly.

-I shall not post any recipe today but during these fifty days of lent I shall be posting some of the recipes I prepared today as well as other ones.
-Today I prepared Dolmades Gialantzi, meaning fake dolmades as they are without the ground meat and are therefore vegetarian, taramosalata, is a dip made with fish roe, an octopus and potato salada and eliopitakia (small olive pies).
-For dessert, I made a halva cooked in a sauce pan with fruit.
+I shall not post any recipe today but during these fifty days of Lent I shall be posting some of the recipes I prepared today as well as other ones.
+Today I baked a Lagana (flatbread), prepared Dolmades Yialantzi, meaning fake dolmades as they are without the ground meat and are therefore vegetarian, Taramosalata, is a dip made with fish roe, Htapodi Salata (an Octopus and Potato Salad ) and Eliopitakia (small olive pies).
+For dessert, I made Halvas, a semolina dessert cooked in a pot.

 Kopiaste and Kali Orexi,